 As China’s tier 1 cities have become crowded and expensive, alternative locations for shared services and outsourcing have emerged.
 Cost and location are critical to business success, so to shed light on the opportunities in North East China, this report takes an in-depth look at three hot locations Beijing, Dalian and Tianjin.

 To support China’s emerging shared service centres, Shared Services and Outsourcing Network has created this thought provoking ebook in collaboration with KPMG, compiling the best advice and case studies from our global network of shared services practitioners.

 The Shared Services & Outsourcing China Week is a dedicated platform for community discussions on solidifying China’s competitive advantage within the global Shared Services map.
-See who you can expect to meet onsite at this year's event based on our Past Attendee Snapshot.
+Have a look at who's attending this year!

 Past presentation from Cissy Gu, Finance Manager, Eaton Global Financial Service and Systems

 Generating a Roadmap to Global Business Services & Global Process Ownership Success

 Phillip Zhang, Director, Global Business Services, North Asia Region, AkzoNobel

 HR Shared Services as a Key Enable for Business Growth

 Chris Disley, Global Vice President Mars Associate Services, Mars Incorporated

 Growing your Digital Core within SSC to Achieve Business Agility and Excellent Operational Responsiveness